AdiKub/nextJS_typescript_blog/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Weather project uses a number of open source libraries to work properly:
+## Test_NextJs+TypeScript project uses a number of open source libraries to work properly:

 * [axios] - Axios is a simple promise based HTTP client for the browser and node.js.
 Axios provides a simple to use library in a small package with a very extensible interface.
 * [dotenv] - Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.